heroku-examples/edm-terraform/README.md

 heroku authorizations:create --description terraform-my-app
 ```

-Once you have acquired your Heroku authorization token, combine it with your heroku account email, your AWS credentials, the desired Redshift information and save them as [enviornment variables for Terraform](https://www.terraform.io/docs/configuration/variables.html#environment-variables):
+Once you have acquired your Heroku authorization token, combine it with your heroku account email:

 ```bash